-This project is funded by BEIS under the Energy Storage Cost Reduction Call.
-It is over 2.5 years and is in collaboration with NiTech Solutions and BPE.
 This project aims to further develop the USW AERIOGEN process.
-The project will move a novel biomethanation sub-system capable of converting grid relevant amounts of renewable electricity to carboxylic acids and methane for energy storage, from its existing Technology Readiness Level of 3 (Laboratory Proof of Concept) to at least TRL6 (Verified Prototype System).
+The project will move a novel biomethanation sub-system capable of converting grid relevant amounts of renewable electricity to carboxylic acids and methane for energy storage from proof of concept to verified prototype.